 Abbreviations : Report Help

-Citation: A summary of this ICTV online (10th) report chapter has been published as an ICTV Virus Taxonomy Profile article in the Journal of General Virology, and should be cited when referencing this online chapter as follows: Asgari, S., Bideshi, D.K., Bigot, Y., Federici, B.A., Cheng, X. and ICTV Report Consortium, 2017, ICTV Virus Taxonomy Profiles: Ascoviridae, Journal of General Virology, 98:4-5.
+A summary of this ICTV online (10th) report chapter has been published as an ICTV Virus Taxonomy Profile article in the Journal of General Virology, and should be cited when referencing this online chapter as follows: Asgari, S., Bideshi, D.K., Bigot, Y., Federici, B.A., Cheng, X. and ICTV Report Consortium, 2017, ICTV Virus Taxonomy Profile: Ascoviridae, Journal of General Virology, 98:4-5.

 The family Ascoviridae includes viruses with circular dsDNA genomes of 100-200 kilobase pairs (kbp) characterized by oblong enveloped virions of 200-400 nm in length.
 Members of this family mainly infect lepidopteran larvae and are mechanically transmitted by parasitoid wasps in which they may also replicate.
 They cause high mortality among economically important insect pests thereby contributing to their natural ability to control insect populations.